GAVAR-Project/GAVARNOTE/index.md

 [[Taggert S. Allred]] and [[The Other]] will create an [[Extended Intelligence]].
 Its purpose will be to extend humanity's capabilities rather than replace them, a different aproach to how AI has been built so far.

 If you want to start at the core, view [[The GAVAR Project]].
-Enjoy reading this barely organized notesheet!
+Enjoy reading this barely organized note sheet!

 Or, you can do the lame thing and go back to the [Main Site](sour.local:3000).